gertjanbruggink/templates/README.md

 # Templates
 Templated content for easy usage.
 All uploaded content is created by myself.
 I will not upload any content by others then myself without explicit consent and/or reference of original author.
-Some of the content might be moved over to venation.digital, where we also curate and maintain these templates.
+Some of the content might be moved over to www.venation.digital, where we also curate and maintain these templates.

 ## 1. Dashboards